magentabusiness/magentabusiness.github.io/docs/mqtt-broker/user-guide/integrations/how-to-connect-thingsboard-to-tbmq.md

 successful-connection-tbmq-to-thingsboard:
     0:
         image: https://img.thingsboard.io/mqtt-broker/user-guide/integrations/how-to-connect-tbqm-to-thingsboard/tbmq-sessions-1-pe.png
         title: 'Go to the "Sessions" page in the TBMQ UI.
-Upon successful establishment of the connection ThingsBoard to TBMQ, we will see a new session and its status - "Connected".'
+Upon successful establishment of the connection IoT Hub to TBMQ, we will see a new session and its status - "Connected".'

 tbmq-home-page:
     0: